MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 which is parametrized by a list of parameters *param* and the measured data :math:`y`.
 Here is :math:`X` the vector space of all MRI images of a given size, and :math:`Z` is the cartesian product of all spaces that contain all other dynamical variables that we will write as a single list :math:`z`.
-We considere that a parameter is a constant, known, controlled number and :math:`param` is the list of those.
+We consider that a parameter is a constant, known, controlled number and :math:`param` is the list of those.
 It includes for example the regularization parameter :math:`\lambda`.

 It holds then